 Cairbre stepped back briefly, looking over his plaything, pleased that he could bring such a blushy, delighted expression to Kalmoor’s face.
 He already had control over him, without even fully binding him.
 The griff’s toes barely touched the floor as he partly hanged from those ropes, but there was still so much tying to do.
 Cairbre didn’t want to try anything too complex, but just looking at that warm, vulnerable body before him, all his to play with without any complaints, and he couldn’t help but get a little ambitious.
 He was going to need more rope.

 This time he picked out a thicker, stronger cord, pulling it taut between his hoof and teeth to make absolutely sure it would stand up to what he had in mind.
 Rain was behind him, giving him a nod, already there to assist in lifting the bird’s legs right up.
 He didn’t question that.
-He only had so many hooves, and they weren’t exactly hands.
+He only had so many hands.
 Plus, Kalmoor wasn’t exactly tiny.
 Together, they had him stretched right out, hanging by his wrists, legs extended towards the wall.
 The bindings remained solid, not even giving him any discomfort, and that allowed Cairbre to go to work under the direct supervision of the reindeer, the bondage expert.

 Just tying his ankles wasn’t going to be enough.
 He wanted that bird vulnerable.
 He wanted him comfort too, of course.
 But he wasn’t going to be happy unless he made absolutely sure the bird couldn’t do anything but submit.
 To allow his master to completely own him, to touch anywhere he wanted and to pleasure himself with his body.
 That was the ideal.
 Maybe it was asking a lot for his first time tying someone up like this, but Cairbre was at least going to try.
 He looked to Rain just to see what she would think as he began to bend the bird’s legs back, pushing his feet up towards his back as far as they would stretch while still being comfortable.